I came across this spot on a trip to Metung and couldn't resist taking a dip. There are a few caveats on this swim, firstly

 Wheelchair accessible toilets.
 There is a steep bank down to the water that is not wheelchair accessible.

 There is no camping permitted along Sardine Flat Road.
-If you are staying overnight in the area, you can try
+If you want to stay overnight in the area near this swim, you can try

 East Gippsland Shire Council